Clinical Placement Office Hours

 Your clinical rotations are a critical part of your curriculum at VUSN.
-The Clinical Placement Office works collaboratively with faculty, program directors, and students to ensure all students have a productive clinical experience.
-Clinical sites and preceptors are chosen for their ability to provide students with clinical experiences consistent with course and certification requirements and the mission of the school.
+The Clinical Placement office works collaboratively with you and with program faculty to ensure you have a productive clinical experience.
+Faculty evaluate both clinical sites and preceptors to verify that clinical experiences are consistent with course and certification requirements as well as with Vanderbilt’s mission.
 Due to regulatory requirements or a lack of available and appropriate preceptors, VUSN may not be able to accommodate clinical placements in all areas of the country.
 Please discuss your preferences with your specialty faculty to be sure you understand all possible options.

-Students during their PreSpecialty year will be placed in group clinical experiences.
-These group experiences may be in a hospital or community setting in the Greater Middle Tennessee area (MTA).
+During your MN program, you will be placed in group clinical experiences.
+These will be in a hospital or community setting in the Greater Middle Tennessee area (MTA).

-For students admitted as MTA (Greater Middle Tennessee Area) students, the Clinical Placement Office works with the specialty faculty to secure clinical sites.
+If you are admitted as an MTA (Greater Middle Tennessee Area) student, Vanderbilt’s Clinical Placement Office works with your specialty faculty to secure clinical sites.
 Clinical sites located within a 150-mile radius from the School of Nursing are considered to be within this area.
-As a result, students may have rotations in Kentucky, Alabama, and east or west Tennessee, depending on the appropriateness of the site.
-Faculty take into consideration a number of factors in assigning students to sites, including home address, specialty needs, and clinical interests.
+As a result, you may have rotations in Kentucky, Alabama, and East or West Tennessee, depending on the sites’ appropriateness.
+Your faculty take into consideration a number of factors in assigning students to sites, including home address, specialty needs, and clinical interests.

-For students admitted as OMTA (outside the Greater Middle Tennessee Area), students, faculty, and the Clinical Placement staff work collaboratively to locate OMTA sites.
-Students are encouraged to develop a list of possible sites, as they often have a better knowledge of the area and can use personal networks and connections to identify a preceptor/site.
+If you are admitted as OMTA (outside the Greater Middle Tennessee Area), your faculty and the Clinical Placement staff work collaboratively with you to locate OMTA sites.
+You are encouraged to develop a list of possible sites, as you often have a better knowledge of the area and can use personal networks and connections to identify a preceptor/site.
 Your faculty and clinical placement staff will meet regularly with you to evaluate your progress in identifying possible clinical sites and to brainstorm potential placements.
 Once you have secured a preceptor’s agreement for a rotation, you must submit information through the Clinical Placement system, Exxat.
 This enables your faculty to vet your preceptor, in accordance with accreditation requirements, and ensures the potential clinical experience is appropriate and meets both the specialty requirements and your educational needs.

-Once the faculty has vetted the preceptor, the Clinical Placement office is responsible for ensuring all appropriate agreements are in place and all agency requirements met before a student may begin their rotation.
-Vanderbilt requires an agreement with all sites where a student will obtain experience.
+Once your faculty has vetted the preceptor, the Clinical Placement office ensures all appropriate agreements are in place and all agency requirements met before a student may begin their rotation.
+Vanderbilt requires an affiliation agreement (contract) with all sites where a student will rotate.
 This includes the practice site as well as any ancillary sites, such as hospitals, surgery centers, and nursing homes.
-A student may not go with the preceptor to a site where the school does not have an active affiliation agreement.
-Even when Vanderbilt has an agreement with the site, the Clinical Placement office is required to confirm it is still valid.
+You may not go with the preceptor to a site where the school does not have an active affiliation agreement.
+Even when Vanderbilt has an agreement with the site, the Clinical Placement office must confirm it is still valid.

-Faculty must approve any additional sites for the student’s clinical experience to ensure that the sites are necessary or appropriate to the student’s clinical objectives.
-The number of sites and contracts will be limited per student.
-Due to the large number of placements each term, requests for rotations for a minimal number of hours (typically less than 80) must be reviewed and approved on a case-by-case basis by the faculty before an agreement is initiated.
+Your faculty must approve any secondary sites for your clinical experience to ensure that the sites are necessary or appropriate to your clinical objectives.
+VUSN limits the number of sites and contracts per student.
+Due to the large number of placements each term, your faculty reviews requests for rotations for a minimal number of hours (typically less than 80) on a case-by-case basis.
+If approved, then our Clinical Placement team begins the contract process.